-When SCons builds a target file, it does not execute the commands with the same external environment that you used to execute SCons.
-Instead, it uses the dictionary stored in the \$ENV construction variable as the external environment for executing commands.
+When SCons builds a target file, it does not execute the commands with the external environment that you used to execute SCons.
+Instead, it builds an execution environment from the values stored in the \$ENV construction variable and uses that for executing commands.

-The most important ramification of this behavior is that the PATH environment variable, which controls where the operating system will look for commands and utilities, is not the same as in the external environment from which you called SCons.
-This means that SCons will not, by default, necessarily find all of the tools that you can execute from the command line.
+The most important ramification of this behavior is that the PATH environment variable, which controls where the operating system will look for commands and utilities, will almost certainly not be the same as in the external environment from which you called SCons.
+This means that SCons might not necessarily find all of the tools that you can successfully execute from the command line.

-The default value of the PATH environment variable on a POSIX system is /usr/local/bin:/bin:/usr/bin.
+The default value of the PATH environment variable on a POSIX system is /usr/local/bin:/opt/bin:/bin:/usr/bin:/snap/bin.
 The default value of the PATH environment variable on a Windows system comes from the Windows registry value for the command interpreter.
 If you want to execute any commands--compilers, linkers, etc.--that are not in these default locations, you need to set the PATH value in the \$ENV dictionary in your construction environment.